 Best for 4 Slices

 Breville Die-Cast 4-Slice Long Slot

 All that cool technology and the sleek metal exterior come at a cost.
 The Breville has a hefty price tag; it's one of the most expensive models we tested.
-However, for those seeking a truly high-quality long-slot option, we think it's worth the price.
+However, we think it's worth the price for those seeking a genuinely high-quality long-slot option.

 Read review: Breville Die-Cast 4-Slice Long Slot

 Steven Tata and Max Mutter have been testing and reviewing kitchen appliances for over 5 years.
 In that time, they've used and abused more than 100 of the best toasters, coffee makers, espresso machines, pressure cookers, and waffle makers.
 In doing so, they've become experts in how certain appliances can improve your kitchen, and what pitfalls to avoid to prevent you from purchasing a contraption that takes up precious space but rarely sees action.
 Also included in this review is Genaveve Bradshaw, a self-professed foodie and detail-oriented researcher.
 She has tested hundreds of products from waffle makers to blenders.

 To choose the models worthy of inclusion in this review, we researched more than 100 models by combing through user reviews and analyzing specification sheets.
 Once we selected the cream of the crop, we bought them all and lived with them in our testing kitchen for more than a month.
 In that time, we made more than 400 pieces of toast, almost 250 bagels, over 150 frozen waffles, and nearly as many frozen pastries.Toasters are tested across 4 metrics:

 - Bagel Toasting Quality (15% weighting)